 To date we have failed to source a photograph, portrait or sketch of Dr. Benjamin Bynoe.
 We’ve tried the: Royal Botanic Gardens Library at Kew, The Royal Society, Wellcome Library, National Portrait Gallery, The Natural History Museum, The Royal College of Surgeons and the British Library Asian & African Studies.

-The illustration used with this post is a cartoon / caricature style image of Charles Darwin and the crew of the HMS Beagle.
+The feature image used with this post is a cartoon / caricature style image of Charles Darwin and the crew of the HMS Beagle.
 It was sold at auction in December 2015 by Sotheby’s for £52,500.

 This watercolour was painted while the Beagle was anchored off the Patagonian coast in 1832, shows fossils and botanical specimens being hauled aboard for examination by Charles Darwin, who commands the centre of the painting in top hat and tails.